Types of Goldendoodle Demystified: Generations and More

 Straight Coats

-Straight-coated Goldendoodles resemble their Golden Retriever ancestors, often shedding more and requiring consistent grooming to manage loose fur.
+Straight-coated Goldendoodles resemble their Golden Retriever ancestors, often shedding more and requiring consistent grooming to manage loose fur and typically have two improper coat gene.
 These coats are less common and can be a challenge for allergy sufferers due to their higher shedding rate.

 The Role of Genetics in Goldendoodle Coats